thomas-crane/nrelay/docs/core/client.md

 #### `blockNext(packetType: PacketType): void`
 Blocks the next packet of type `packetType` which is received by the client.
 This will stop the client from sending the packet to any plugins too.

+#### `broadcastPacket(packet: Packet): void`
+Broadcasts the `packet` to all connected clients except the client which broadcasted the packet.
+The clients which receive the broadcasted packet will handle the packet in the same way they would handle a real packet coming from the game server.

 #### `destroy(): void`
 This should only be used when the client is no longer required.
 This will remove all listeners and free any memory possible.